Tenuta i Bonsi , Organic Extra Virgin Olive Oil

 Olive Groves

-These olive trees are cultivated organically on the south-facing slopes of the Pratomagno mountain range, at an average elevation of 400 metres.
+These olive trees are organically cultivated on the south-facing slopes of the Pratomagno mountain range, at an average elevation of 400 metres.
 The area surrounding Reggello has been recognised for centuries by Florentines as one of the great areas for premium extra virgin olive oil.
-The south-facing terraces are divided by drystone walls which, together with the type of soil, make a perfect habitat for the cultivation of trees that yield a delicious, intensely perfumed oil with fruity rather than peppery notes.
-These characteristics are encouraged by the process of cultivation.
-The use of organic methods safeguards both the olives and the surrounding environment.
-With its new specialized olive-groves, introduced after the 1985 frost, I Bonsi takes its place among the very best of the Alto Valdarno producers.
-Research is carried out in the farm’s experimental fields with a view to improving the quality of the oil still further.
+The south-facing terraces, divided by drystone walls, combined with the soil, provide an ideal environment for olive trees that yield a delicious, intensely perfumed oil with fruity rather than peppery notes.

 Harvest